Analysis -As Europe eyes China, Japan may be the suitor to watch

-HONG KONG/TOKYO Japanese banks backed by more than $6 billion in spare cash are in talks to buy assets from European banks, sources familiar with the discussions said, as euro zone leaders try to coax foreign capital to help overcome the bloc's debt crisis.
+HONG KONG/TOKYO Japanese banks backed by more than $6 billion (3 billion pounds) in spare cash are in talks to buy assets from European banks, sources familiar with the discussions said, as euro zone leaders try to coax foreign capital to help overcome the bloc's debt crisis.

 While all eyes have been trained on Chinese institutions as potential buyers, cashed-up Japanese banks are emerging as the more likely suitors to pan for golden assets in the debt mess.